Brain Chambers

 Definition

-Brain Chambers refer to distinct functional zones within the human system that regulate how signal is received, interpreted, and expressed through perception, emotion, and behavior.
+Brain Chambers refer to distinct functional zones within The Harmonic Human System that regulate how signal is received, interpreted, and expressed through perception, emotion, and behavior.
 Within the Sacred Anarchy framework, brain chambers operate as field-interface nodes that translate signal into lived experience.

 ⸻